 For more information see: (Montanaro, M.; Gerace, A.; Lunsford, A.; Reuter, D. Stray Light Artifacts in Imagery from the Landsat 8 Thermal Infrared Sensor.
 Remote Sens.
 2014, 6, 10435-10456)

 More details about the stray light are documented in Appendix A of the Landsat 8 Data User Handbook.

 On December 19, 2014, the TIRS instrument on Landsat 8 was reconfigured due to detection of anomalous current levels associated with the scene select mirror encoder electronics.
 After extensive investigations and testing the TIRS Mechanism Control Electronics were switched from the primary (A-side) to redundant (B-side) on Monday, March 2, 2015.
 TIRS resumed normal imaging operations on March 4, 2015, and nominal blackbody and deep space calibration data collection resumed on March 7, 2015.
 TIRS data for a number of scenes were not processed due to non-nominal instrument configuration, and the scenes were processed as OLI-only products.
-See the May 8, 2015 notice on the Landsat 8 Calibration Notices web page for more details.
+See the May 8, 2015 notice on the Landsat 8 Calibration Notices web page.

 In October 2015, an increasing trend in the B-side electronics current was discovered, and in early November, testing will be conducted to characterize the Scene Select Mirror in alternative modes of operation.
-More information will be posted to this website when it becomes available.

 Visit Appendix A of the Landsat 8 Data User Handbook for more information about the SSM Anomaly.